Demographics of Kenya: Cushitic people

 An entrepreneurial community, they established themselves in the business sector, particularly in Eastleigh, Nairobi.

 Indians

 Asians living in Kenya are descended from South Asian migrants.
 Significant Asian migration to Kenya began between 1896 and 1901 when some 32,000 indentured labourers were recruited from British India to build the Kenya-Uganda Railway.
 The majority of Kenyan Asians hail from the Gujarat and Punjab regions.
 The community grew significantly during the colonial period, and in the 1962 census Asians made up a third of the population of Nairobi and consisted of 176,613 people across the country.

 Since Kenyan independence large numbers have emigrated due to racism-related tensions with the Bantu and Nilotic majority.
 Most Asians are concentrated in the manufacturing sector.
+There are around 100,000 Indians in Kenya.
 According to the 2019 Census, Kenyan Asians number 47,555 people, while Asians without Kenyan citizenship number 42,972 individuals.
-In 2017, Kenyans of Asian Heritage were officially recognised as the 44th tribe of Kenya.
+In 2017, Kenyans of Asian Heritage were officially recognised as the 44th tribe of Kenya by President Uhuru Kenyatta.